6Marzel9/-ZeroMoon/readme.md

 ## List of All Functions

-*(This list summarizes key functions.
+*(This list summarizes key functions and public state variables accessible like view functions.
 For full details, refer to the contract code and NatSpec comments.)*

 **1. Constructor**
 - **Function**: `constructor`